 Watch Day was celebrated at the Jacmel tourist port in conjunction with the launch of Haiti’s “Tourism Week” in September 2012.
 The event included a photography workshop for children, and an exhibition of the resulting photographs was displayed in a local historic home.
 There were also music performances, street dances, presentations about the history of the city, and a light show in a restored warehouse.
 Jacmel, Haiti Watch Day Activities

 In 2015 we collaborated with local and international heritage stakeholders such as Artists Institute, Fondation Connaissance et Liberté (FOKAL), Institut du Patrimoine Wallon (IPW), Bureau Technique du Centre Historique (BTCH), and a crafts school called Escuela Taller de Jacmel to support the initiation of a project in the city.
 The goal of the undertaking is to implement, document, and promote a pilot conservation project at a local historic house called Maison des Espirits.
 Constructed in 1917, the building has traditional timber frame walls with masonry infill and a timber roof.
 It is a Haitian voodoo temple that plays host to public rituals twice a year, and the adjacent covered courtyard serves as a storage depot for costumes used in Jacmel’s carnival.
-The project will represent the type of high-quality restoration work that can be repeated throughout the city, while also providing an opportunity for the development of specialized preservation training on site for a group of Escuela Taller graduates.
+The project represented the type of high-quality restoration work that can be repeated throughout the city, while also providing an opportunity for the development of specialized preservation training on site for a group of Escuela Taller graduates.

 Restoration fieldwork at Maison des Espirits was carried out in 2016.
 A documentary film about the house’s history and the training program was created, along with didactic materials based on the project.
 With its public function and historic fabric unmarred by recent interventions, Maison des Espirits represents an exceptional opportunity to bring together the local community through historic preservation after a major natural disaster.